daonan233/kimiChatBot/README.md

 # kimiChatBot
-BotFive‘s AI chat plugin，with kimi-api
+BotFive‘s AI chat plugin of Mirai，with kimi-api